serhieiev/wordpress-aws-deploy/README.md

 ansible core 2.12.5
 ```

-Generate shared ssh key you are going to use with AWS and Azure cloud providers.
+Generate shared ssh key you are going to use with AWS cloud provider.
 Use `ssh-keygen` or similar tools for it [How to Use ssh-keygen to Generate a New SSH Key?](https://www.ssh.com/academy/ssh/keygen)

 ## AWS Setup